“Decide before the shooting where you are going to use the photos”

 3. Shooting with Famous Testimonials

 It’s mostly useful to work with influential models, especially when your pictures are made for Instagram.
-However that means that you should be able to afford a higher model fee, so the total budget for your campaign or action needs to allow for that case.
+However, that means that you should be able to afford a higher model fee, so the total budget for your campaign or action needs to allow for that case.
 The good news is that the influencer market changes these days.
 It gets more and more convenient to bet on users who have “just” four- or five-digit followers, rather than cooperating with the very stars, because they often have a real community that is truly interested in that person’s content.
-The chance of producing good results is good, when they cause interaction.
+The chance of producing good results is good when they cause interaction.
 Besides choosing someone who’s constantly keeping up the dialogue with his or her fans, you can yourself make sure to find an imagery or theme that encourages everyone to comment or share it.
-Either can you make scenes or topics from the lifestyle of your target group a subject of discussion, or you can focus on very striking images which make them curious about your brand.
+Either can you make scenes or topics from the lifestyle of your target group a subject of discussion, or you can focus on very striking images that make them curious about your brand.

-Conclusion: Knowing at which channel you want to use the photos helps you or the art directors orientate the shooting concept towards the the visual language of your costumers, fitting their age and manners.
+Conclusion: Knowing at which channel you want to use the photos helps you or the art directors orientate the shooting concept towards the visual language of your costumers, fitting their age and manners.
 Thus you can tell the photographer exactly what you need.
 The more information he gets from you the merrier he can bring in his expertise to provide you with the results you wish for.

 If you liked my tip no. 2, you might also like my next tip, which is coming soon (:

 If you enjoyed reading this article, or you found it helpful in one way or the other, I would love to know (reach out)!
 You are also welcome to support my work and writing by donating whichever amount this is worth to you.
 I will thank you with lots of telepathic love and more interesting journal entries.
 Cheers!